 Reading Rim Dimensions

 Depending on which part of the world you live in, you’ll see people using different measurement units when it comes to car wheels.
-Whether you want to buy some rims or sell a set that you might have lying around, you’re going to want to know how the sizes are denoted.
+Whether you’re installing hub centric or wheel centering rims, you’re going to want to know how the sizes are denoted.

 To know every important measurement on a rim, you’d need to look at a spec list that includes stuff like hub bore, backspacing, bolt pattern, PCD (Pitch Circle Diameter), and more.

 Typically, to make things easier and to save time, the bare minimum measurements such as diameter, wheel width, and offset are strung together to denote the size of your rims.
 Here’s how:

 Diameter (inches) x Width (inches) +/- Offset (millimeters) Bolt Pattern